oocyberkevinoo/ATMega32U4-Switch-FutureTone/README.md

 ## DO NOT USE UNTIL THIS MESSAGE IS GONE, THIS FORK IS NOT READY !!!
-The Slider have been tedted now and is working, but need adjustement.
+The Slider have been tested now and is working, but need adjustement.
 Use now at your own risk.

 ## Project Diva Controller (Switch)